mothergoose3/first-webpage/README.md

 # first-webpage
 Hello!
-This is my first webpage using only HTML &amp; CSS.
+This is my first webpage using only HTML and CSS.